pranavpandey/small-app-support/README.md

 #### DynamicTheme

 In theme, there is another useful class `DynamicTheme`.
-It is mostly used internally but you can also use its `static` functions to generate colors dynamically.
+It is mostly used internally but you can also use its `static` methods to generate colors dynamically.

 ```java
 // Calculate tint based on a given color for better readability